 Rest - did not help.
 I'd get better or worse independent of how much I rested.
-I did find if I "over-did it" I would get extra tired.
+I did find if I "over-did it" by going out or doing something, I would get extra tired.
 But looking back, I'm not even sure if this is true.
-I just felt more or lest horrible day to day.
+I just felt more or less horrible day to day.

 Screen rest - There's this totally pervasive "wisdom" that you should stay off screens like TV or computer after a concussion.
 Didn't help.

-Homeopathy - was quite helpful the month after my second concussion.
-It seemed to get me from functioning at 20% capacity to maybe 75% capacity.
-But didn't seem to help with chronic PCS symptoms.
+Homeopathy - seemed to help in the month after my second concussion.
+I felt like it helped get me from functioning at 20% capacity to maybe 50% capacity.
+But didn't help with chronic PCS symptoms.

 Acupuncture - did not help.
 Sorry, acupuncture.

-Supplements - I took Acetylcholine and some Chinese supplement I can't remember, for brain injury.
+Supplements - I took Acetylcholine, another brain remedy I cannot remember the name of, and some Chinese herbs.
 Also fish oils.
-I'm agnostic on the fish oils (although I still take them every day), but the other things did not help.
+I'm neutral on the fish oils (I still take them every day), but the other things did not help.

 Sleep Hygiene - as in going to bed and getting up at around the same time every day, and making sure I got 7-9 hrs/night.
 Helped a bit.

 Frankincense - essential oil.
-Whatever, sorry, I tried a lot of things.
+Like I said, I tried a lot of things.
 Did not help.